evannorton/Pixel-Pigeon/README.md

 10. Create a `src` folder at the root of your game's codebase.
 11. Create an `index.ts` file inside of the `src` folder.
 12. Run `npm install`.
-13. Run `npm run dev` to start a dev server with hot reloading on port 3000.
+13. Run `npm run dev` to start a dev server with hot reloading.
 14. Explore the documentation: https://pp.evanmmo.com/

 ## Command line interface